openzipkin/zipkin/zipkin-server/README.md

 ZIPKIN_QUERY_ALLOWED_ORIGINS=http://foo.bar.com
 ```

+See [Configuration](#configuration) for more about how Zipkin is configured.

+### Service and Span names query
+The [Zipkin Api](https://zipkin.io/zipkin-api/#/default/get_services) does not include
+a parameter for how far back to look for service or span names.
+In order
+to prevent excessive load, service and span name queries are limited by
+`QUERY_LOOKBACK`, which defaults to 24hrs (two daily buckets: one for
+today and one for yesterday)

 ## Logging

 By default, zipkin writes log messages to the console at INFO level and above.
-You can adjust categories using the `--logging.level.XXX` parameter, a `-Dlogging.level.XXX` system property, or by adjusting [yaml configuration](src/main/resources/zipkin-server-shared.yml).
+You can adjust
+categories using the `logging.level.XXX` property.

 For example, if you want to enable debug logging for all zipkin categories, you can start the server like so: